Sports Institute Basketball

 • Post Up/Footwork and Finish – Right and left hand, spin moves.

-• Screen Work – How to use a screen efficiently, how to get round a screen.
+• Screen Work – How to use a screen efficiently, how to get around a screen.

 • Offensive Strategies – 3x3, pass and cut, on ball screen, screen off ball.